confluentinc/tutorials/vscode-produce-and-consume/README.md

 Select 'Topics' from the navigation menu in Confluent Cloud, then select 'Create topic' with name `test-topic`.

 Return to VS Code and confirm that your Confluent Cloud resources are displayed in the Side Bar.
+Next up, skip the instructions under 'Instructions For Use With A Local Cluster' below and navigate to 'Produce Your Message'.

+### Instructions For Use With A Local Cluster

+In the Sidebar, next to 'local', click the play button.
+Select 'Kafka', then select 1 broker.
+Once the container is ready you can create a topic.
+Under the Sidebar > Topics section, click the "Create Topic" button and give it the name `test-topic`.
+You can now produce a message using the following steps.

+### Produce Your Message

 Create the following file named `message.json` in your folder: